mhertel278/Pewlett-Hackard-DB_SQL/README.md

 ### Specific Tables Requested

 The company specifically requested a table showing all current employees within the retirement-eligible age range along with all positions they've held while with the company; a table showing only the current positions held by retiriment-eligible employees so they can get an exact count; a table showing the number of retirees per job title so they can get an idea of the positions needed to be filled; and a table of current employees within a younger age bracket that could participate in a possible mentorship program with outgoing retirees to prepare to replace them.
-The queries necessary to create these tables are shown in the Employees_Database_queries.sql file.
+The queries necessary to create these tables are shown in the Employees_Database_queries.sql file in the Queries folder.

 ## Results